serverless/examples/aws-python-line-echo-bot/README.md

 # AWS-python-line-echo-bot

-This is a simple echo bot on LINE bot (python)
+This is a simple echo bot on LINE bot. (python)

 ## Bebore you start